w3c/wai-curricula/content/content-author/clear-content.md

   * abbreviations
   * acronyms
 * provide explanations for complex terms and jargon based on audience and context
+* research alternatives to replace complex terms based on audience and context

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Demonstrate methods to provide the extended form for abbreviations and acronyms.
 For example, including the extensions just after the abbreviation and acronym the first time they appear in the document.
+* Invite students to research alternatives to commonly used complex terms depending on audience and context.
+Explain that it is best practice to minimize the use of such terms and substitute them with their corresponding alternative.

 #### Ideas to Assess Knowledge for Topic